Johann Andreas Wagner: Career

-Wagner was born in Nuremberg and received a PhD from the University of Erlangen in 1826 after spending some time in the University of Wurzburg (1814-16).
-He worked as a privatdozent at Erlangen after a tour that included a visit to Paris.
-In 1832 he became an adjunct to Gotthilf Heinrich von Schubert at the Munich zoological collection.
-In 1835 he was elected to the Royal Bavarian Academy of Science.
-In 1845 he organized a survey of the distributions of 44 vertebrates (16 mammals, 27 birds, 1 reptile) across the districts of Bavaria under auspices of the Kingdom of Bavaria.
-In 1849 he was made third curator for the zoological collections.
+Wagner was born in Nuremberg and received a PhD from the University of Erlangen in 1826 after spending some time in the University of Würzburg from 1814 to 1816.
+He worked as a privatdozent at the University of Erlangen after a tour that included a visit to Paris.
+In 1832, he became an adjunct to Gotthilf Heinrich von Schubert at the Munich zoological collection.
+In 1835, he was elected to the Royal Bavarian Academy of Sciences and Humanities.
+In 1845, he organized a survey of the distributions of 44 vertebrates (16 mammals, 27 birds, 1 reptile) across the districts of Bavaria under auspices of the Kingdom of Bavaria.
+In 1849, he was made third curator for the zoological collections.
 He was the author of Die Geographische Verbreitung der Säugethiere Dargestellt (1844–1846).
 In this work he recognized the zone around Mexico, Honduras and Nicaragua as being occupied by a mix of Nearctic and Neotropical fauna.
 This had also been suggested by Karl Illiger and Heinrich Lichtenstein.
 But Wagner produced some of the earliest biogeographical maps.
 He also published the South American mollusc work of Von Spix.

 Wagner was a Christian creationist.
 In his theory on the distributions of mammals he assumed a single flood based on which he explained his fossil finds.
 He pointed out the history of domestic animals supported ideas in the Bible of a repopulation of the earth from around Mount Ararat.